Moundsville City Council approves Medical Marijuana Dispensaries

-The Moundsville City Council voted earlier this week to allow medical marijuana despensiries in the city limits.
+MARSHALL COUNTY, W.Va.
+(WTRF) – The Moundsville City Council voted earlier this week to allow medical marijuana dispensaries in the city limits.

 Moundsville City Officials say the vote doesn’t mean a dispensary will be put in, it was intended to define what a dispensary is and where one can be located just in case one were to be put into the city.